 If you have a cool location, suggest it.
 Don’t be afraid to be adventurous.
 Also, keep in mind your photo goals so that it works together.

 Some locations are going to cost money, definitely be prepared for that.
 Hair, make-up, stylist, and space rentals have to be paid whether you show up or cancel a shoot.

 Mom always said to wear clean underwear, or something like that… There are so many options, everything from thongs to leggings can be worn during a shoot.
 If you don’t wear any, that’s ok too.
 But you may want to warn a photographer or you can just surprise them, either way is fine.
 Besides, the look on the editor’s face will be priceless.

 The braless trend has been going on for a while too.
+I spent part of a shoot holding a bralette that got tossed away.
 So here’s a pro tip: sticky silicone pasties (some call them cutlets) and sticky silicone strapless bra’s.
 These are handy for covering up for whatever reason or situation, one being to prevent rubbing.
 I’ve got teenage models who wear them regularly, so no excuses for the adults, have a set handy.
 If not, you may end up looking for tape out of the first aid kit.
 Speaking of tape, double sided tape is very handy.

 Calvin Klein underwear is trending right now, probably over used as a status symbol.
 Seems everyone is advertising that they bought CK or maybe there was a big sale.
-They pop up often, something is happening there.
+Nothing is getting between you and you’re Calvins, so show them off.
+These photos pop up often, something is happening there.

 It’s a lot of hard work.
 You’ve got make-up to do, hair to fix, closes to wear, and the one thing no one can do for you is practicing poses to get ready for a shoot.